DavidBThomp/DavidBThomp/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning ...
+The Odin Project!
+I want to improve my skills as a developer.
+- 🔭 I’m currently working on ...
+Revanmping my resume and other developer aspects.
+- 💬 Ask me about ...
+My background in IT!
+- ⚡ Fun fact: ...
+I love listening to music albums, in WHOLE!
+- 📫 How to reach me: ...
+Email me: DavidBThomp@gmail.com

 <!--
 **DavidBThomp/DavidBThomp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...